tdlong/Peromyscus_power_bleed/README.md

 ## Scans
-*scan.sh* performs both a marker- and haplotype-based scan of a chromosome given a phenotype.
+*scan.sh* performs both a marker- and haplotype-based scan of a chromosome given a phenotype, provided the following arguments:
 1. save_data folder path
 2. software folder path
 3. path to gzipped vcf file of the chromosome that scans are performed on